davidmfoley/isolate-react/README.md

 //logs: "Goodbye Zaphod"
 ```

+### Isolated component API

+An isolated component has some methods to help exercise and inspect it.
+You can find those here: [Isolated component API docs](https://davidmfoley.github.io/isolate-components/interfaces/isolatedcomponent.html)

 ### Project progress

 This is a new project -- your feature requests and feedback are appreciated.